nufc-hub/homepage/README.md

 This project is part of The Odin Project's Advanced HTML and CSS course.
 The goal is to create a responsive homepage, similar to a portfolio site.

+You can view a live demo of this project [here](https://nufc-hub.github.io/homepage/).

 ## Technologies Used

 - HTML5